Balanitis, Posthitis, and Balanoposthitis

 Symptoms and Signs of Balanitis, Posthitis, and Balanoposthitis

-Pain, irritation, and a subpreputial discharge often occur 2 or 3 days after sexual intercourse.
+Pain, irritation, and a subpreputial discharge often occur 2 or 3 days after sexual activity.
 Phimosis, superficial ulcerations, and inguinal adenopathy may follow.

 Diagnosis of Balanitis, Posthitis, and Balanoposthitis

 History should include investigation of latex condom use.
-The skin should be examined for lesions that suggest a dermatosis capable of genital involvement.
+A comprehensive skin examination should be performed to identify any lesions that suggest a dermatosis capable of genital involvement.
 Patients should be tested for both infectious and noninfectious causes, especially candidiasis.
 Blood should be tested for fasting glucose and glycosylated hemoglobin (HbA1C).

 Treatment of Balanitis, Posthitis, and Balanoposthitis